Here's what you need to know about a double dissolution election

-*This article was originally published on March 22.
-It has been slightly edited since today’s confirmation from Malcolm Turnbull that there will be a double dissolution election held on July 2.

-In March prime minister Malcolm Turnbull laid down an ultimatum to the Senate: pass the government’s industrial relations legislation or face a double dissolution election.
+Prime Minister Malcolm Turnbull on Monday laid down an ultimatum to the Senate: pass the government’s industrial relations legislation or face a double dissolution election.

-The Senate yesterday rejected two bills that would reinstate the Australian Building and Construction Commission (ABCC), and the Registered Organisations bill, which would establish a body to provide greater investigatory and information-gathering powers over unions.
+The Senate will sit from April 18 to consider two bills that would reinstate the Australian Building and Construction Commission (ABCC), and the Registered Organisations bill, which would establish a body to provide greater investigatory and information-gathering powers over unions.

-This cleared the way for Turnbull to call a double dissolution election for July 2, which he did so today.
+Turnbull also announced the budget will be handed down a week early, on May 3.
+This move clears the way for a double dissolution election.

 So, what is a double dissolution election?
 How does it differ from an ordinary election?
 And why is timing so important?